 WHAT'S IN THIS GUIDE

 Small business invoice factoring is a type of accounts receivable financing in which you sell your unpaid invoices to a factoring company for a fee.
 In return, the factoring company gives you a cash advance within a few business days and waits on your customer to pay the outstanding invoice according to the original payment terms.
 You get put your funding to work and get back to business.

-Short answer: invoice factoring helps solve the cash flow challenges that small businesses often face.
+The short answer: Invoice factoring and invoice financing help solve the cash crunch that small businesses often face.

 The invoice factoring application process usually involves four elements, including:

 Here’s a breakdown of the steps involved when you factor an invoice:

 Step 1: See if you’re qualified and create an account with an invoice factoring company.
 For validation purposes, you will be required to submit several business documents, which might include:

 Step 2: Submit an invoice for funding.
 You can submit your invoices manually or by connecting to an integrated accounting software such as QuickBooks.
 With FundThrough, there’s no monthly minimum funding obligation or maximum amount of invoices you can fund.

 Step 3: A factoring company does due diligence.
 This is when the factoring company will confirm the eligibility of your business, your customer, and the submitted invoice.

 Step 4: Your customer signs an NOA.
 When your customer signs a Notice of Assignment, they acknowledge that the factoring company now owns the invoice, and they must redirect payment.
 While it might concern you with your customer being involved, many large companies are used to this process.